-Moreover, we can see in China the fact of the “group consumption”.
+Moreover, we can see in China the fact of “group consumption”.
 Chinese consumers tend to follow the purchase of others.
-Let suppose again the event attracts a lot of people around, it would be sufficient if some of them start to buy to let the other engage.
+Let’s suppose again the event attracts a lot of people around, it would be sufficient if some of them start to buy to let the others engage.

 - Packaging and design

 Take care of the appearance of the product.
 The market is already full of offers, so to attract the consumer’s eye, you should consider it.
-Chinese consumers are sensitives to appearance, and a good design can make a difference (even to bring tweets).
-For example, you can choose to go on a pure design strategy, because it changes from what they can see every day (including packaging with a lot of colors, brand representative, and a lot of information).
+Chinese consumers are sensitive to appearance, and a good design can make a difference (even bringing tweets).
+For example, you can choose to go on a pure design strategy, because it changes from what they can see every day (including packaging with a lot of colors, brand representation, and a lot of information).
 Or you can add caring messages which could contribute to the added value of the product.
 The difference that you create from the other brands can be a real advantage for your product.

 - Take care of the brand reputation